Education Tax Credits

 The U.S. Congress established federal tax credits for qualified college tuition and related expenses under the Taxpayer Relief Act of 1997 and the American Recovery and Reinvestment Act (ARRA) of 2009.
 Please visit Tax Credit Information (UH System) for more information about these tax credits as well as other education-related tax credits.
 For additional help, visit the Internal Revenue Service (IRS) or review IRS Publication 970 (PDF).

 All students who were charged qualified tuition and related expenses from January 1 to December 31 of a given tax year will receive a 1098-T Tuition Statement.
-This form reflects amounts billed (not paid) for qualified tuition and related expenses and amounts paid for scholarship and grants during the calendar year.
-Any registration charges for Spring semester posted to your student account on or before December 31 will be reflected in the current calendar year 1098-T form and not during the calendar year when Spring semester occurs.
+This form will reflect amounts billed or paid on your student account during the calendar year (regardless of the year in which the semester started), as well as scholarships and grants paid during the same year.
+For example, reportable amounts for Spring 2017 posted to your student account prior to December 31, 2016 will be reflected in the 1098-T form for calendar year 2016.
+If you require additional information on whether you qualify for the education tax credits and how to claim the benefits, please consult with your tax advisor.

 Your 1098-T Tuition Statement will be available for viewing electronically on your MyUH Portal from January 31.
 An email with the subject line "Important Tax Return Document Available" will be sent to your hawaii.edu email address at that time.
 For additional information about the delivery and retrieval of your 1098-T form, visit the Bursar's Office website.